canonical/maas-anvil/README.md

 If you receive an error message like the following:

 ```
-please enter password for $node on anvil-controller:
+Please enter password for $node on anvil-controller
 ```

 It is because Juju OAuth macaroons typically expire after 24h.
 If you need to interact with the MAAS Anvil Juju controller once the macaroon expires, you will need to re-authenticate your session.
 You can re-authenticate your session with the following command: